 Here’s a fun topic that we haven’t discussed in years — what makes something frumpy?
 How can professional women avoid frump?

-I agree with a lot of what I said four years ago — primarily:
+I agree with a lot of what I said four years ago in terms of avoiding professional frump — primarily:

 - wearing clothes that don’t fit — this is a big one!
 A lot of women end up in too tight/too short pants, dresses, and skirts because they’ve gained a few pounds and refuse to recognize it.
 Meanwhile, a lot of women start out in pants, dresses, and skirts that are too big — baggy, not tailored — because they think that’s “professional.”
 We’ve talked about how blazers should fit, how suits should fit, how pants should fit, where your pants hems should be, and which common tailoring alterations you should consider — we’ve also talked about when to give in and buy a bigger size.